unlog/unlog/README.md

 [UnLog](https://github.com/unlog/unlog/wiki)
 ============================================

-An (almost) invisible logging framework
+An (almost) invisible logging framework.

 UnLog is a logging framework that lets you do your logging without requiring every class to depend on a logging framework.
 You define the interface to your log and UnLog implements that interface using dynamic proxies.
 Behind